Welcome to the Lakes and Pines Chapter

 Native Plant Society State News

-We are pleased to announce that the Bob Wells Nursery at Sorelle Farms in Mineola is a NICE nursery!
-They have become a partner in the NICE (Natives Improve and Conserve Environments) Native Plant Partner program, a collaboration between the Native Plant Society of Texas and local nurseries around the state to offer native plants that are right for the local environment.
+Bob Wells Nursery at Sorelle Farms in Mineola is a NICE nursery!
+They are a partner in the NICE (Natives Improve and Conserve Environments) Native Plant Partner program, a collaboration between the Native Plant Society of Texas and local nurseries around the state to offer native plants that are right for the local environment.
 For more information about the Bob Wells Nursery at Sorelle Farms, click here.
 To search for other area nurseries supporting the NICE Native Plant program click here.
 PLEASE SUPPORT OUR NATIVE PLANT PARTNERS!

 Keep Up With Our Chapter Activities Through Facebook, Instagram, YouTube, or Email Us